monkstone/monkstone.github.com/_posts/2020-04-06-spiky_julia.md

 keywords: propane, movie, sound, visualizer
 ---

-I have just released a new [version of propane][propane], and found this [dependant application][depend] `Julia Visualizer` by J. Scott Pilgrim.
+I have just released a new [version of propane][propane], and found this [dependant application][depend] `Julia Visualizer` by J.P.Scott.
 Which fortunately still works with my latest release.

 #### A video of my desktop (no-sound) with running app
 #### (music was from Cerys Mathews Radio6 broadcast)